Contact clerking team

 Administrative and Public

-Fenella is known for her advocacy in high-profile administrative and public law cases, appearing recently for the Tavistock Clinic in the case about treatment of trans teens.
-She has particular expertise in cases concerning health care, including reconfiguration, access to experimental treatments, procurement and Care Quality Commission (CQC) challenges, and declarations as to the law concerning the detention of patients in the context of Covid-19.
-She is also well-regarded for her involvement in novel public law challenges in the area of finance and pensions, having brought two cases concerning doctors’ pensions for the British Medical Association (BMA), appearing for the Pensions Regulator and regularly advising those in the financial sector.
+Fenella is known for her advocacy in high-profile administrative and public law cases.
+She has particular expertise in cases concerning health care, including reconfiguration, access to experimental treatments, procurement and Care Quality Commission (CQC) challenges.
+She is also well-regarded for her involvement in novel public law challenges in the area of finance and pensions.
+Much of her work concerns complex, inter-connected or overlapping legislative schemes.

 Cases of Note